hminooei/hminooei.github.io/_posts/2026-09-14-the-ai-risks-are-real.md

 ![The AI Risks Are Real](/images/ai-risks.jpg)

-Having built AI agents for SWE/SRE tasks and watched them go rogue and do unsafe actions in sandboxes, I can confirm the risk is real.
+Having built and evaluated AI agents for SWE/SRE tasks and watched them go rogue and do unsafe actions in sandboxes, I can confirm the risk is real.
 The scariest part?
 I don't see a clear simple solution.

 Why we have a short time to act?